jakewhitton/notes/README.md

       the unit you wish for it to apply to
         + Local separator overrides global separator

+After those steps are performed on each entry in the file list, it removes the last instance of the separator, as we only want separators *between* files and not after the last file.

+Then, the script evaluates whether the unit directory satisfies *either* of the
+following:
+    1. The unit does not have a master.md present
-After `genmaster` compiles the "master.md" in /tmp/notes-[PID]/, it checks whether the unit either has no "master.md" or has a "master.md" that is different from the newly compiled one.
-In the case that *either* of those are true, the "master.md" from the unit is overwritten with the "master.md" from /tmp and a new pdf is generated using pandoc.
+    2. The unit has a master.md that is different from the newly compiled one in /tmp
+If either of these are true, a new pdf is generated using pandoc.
+If the compilation is successful(*i.e.* pandoc doesn't produce an error), then the master.md and master.pdf are copied over to the unit directory.
+If the pdf compilation is unsuccessful, the error message is displayed, but the unit is not changed.

 ### How Can I Use It?

 Essentially, you can create whatever directory heirarchy you like.
-The script will compile *only* the units(keep in mind that you can blacklist certain units if you don't want them to be compiled into a master document; *e.g.* todos, calendars, etc).
+The script will compile *only* the units(keep in mind that you can blacklist certain directories if you don't want them to be compiled into a master document;
+*e.g.* todos, calendars, etc).
 As such, you can be as creative as you want.
 If you want a directory tree 40 levels deep, go for it.

 Just create markdown files in your unit directory, and develop a naming scheme that will ensure your notes are compiled in the correct order(I represent dates